Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Address-Verification.md

 ## Association Response Code

 The result of checking the cardholder’s postal code and address information provided with the issuer’s system returns an AVS result.
 The [processor response details](?path=docs/Resources/Master-Data/Processor-Response-Details.md) contains `association` object with `avsCode` and `cardHolderNameResponse`.
-The valid response values are based on the host or processor, see the respective orocessor's spec doc for a list of response values for `avsCode` and `cardHolderNameResponse`.
+The valid response values are based on the host or processor, see the respective orocessor's spec doc for a list of response values.

 <!-- theme: info -->
 > Cardholder name response is only valid on American Express (AMEX) and Discover transactions.